TanTanDev/3d_celluar_automata/README.md

 * **single threaded** works best in a small bounding box
 * **multi threaded** works best in a large bounding box

+## Controls
+* tap E to continously step forward the simulation
+* tap P to spawn a blob of cells in the middle

 ## License
 3d_celluar_automata is free and open source!
 All code in this repository is dual-licensed under either: